 The Department offered numerous services to mother and father while the child was in foster care.
 The Department referred mother to Project Link, where she could receive case management services; however, mother did not attend the orientation.
-The Department also required mother to undergo a substance abuse assessment and parenting capacity evaluation and participate in individual therapy, group therapy, medication management, and parenting classes.
-Mother did not comply with any of these services and was "oppositional" about them.
+The Department also required mother to undergo a substance abuse assessment and parenting capacity evaluation and participate in individual therapy, group therapy, medication management, substance abuse assessment, and parenting classes.
+Mother did not comply with any of these services and was "oppositional" about the services.

 The Department required father to refrain from all criminal activities.
-The Department also required father to undergo a substance abuse assessment and a parental capacity evaluation and to participate in co-parenting classes, individual therapy, a medical evaluation, and the Fathers in Training group.
-Although father attended three out of fifteen classes for the Fathers in Training group, he did not comply with the remaining requirements.
+The Department also required father to undergo a substance abuse assessment and parental capacity evaluation and participate in co-parenting classes, individual therapy, a medical evaluation, and the Fathers in Training group.
+Father did not comply with any of the services offered, except he attended three out of fifteen classes for the Fathers in Training group.
 In addition to his drug charges in Virginia Beach, father was charged in Spotsylvania County with two counts of identity theft and two counts of stealing a credit card number via computer; however, the Spotsylvania charges were nolle prosequied in February 2018.
 The Department would not consider reunification, however, until all of his criminal matters were resolved.